 However, graphic design is a broad industry that encompasses a handful of career options.
-Graphic design majors can become art directors, production artists, desktop publishers, web developers, digital designers, marketing specialists, product developers, or any related field.
+Graphic design majors can become:

 Bachelor’s in Graphic Design Degree Salary Potential

 So, do graphic designers get paid well?
-It can be difficult to predict salary in the graphic design field simply because your salary will depend on where you live, where you work, your level of experience, and of course, your education.
-However, based on data from the U.S. Bureau of Labor Statistics, graphic designers earn a median salary of $53,380 each year.
-The highest 10 percent earn more than $93,440, while the lowest 10 percent earn less than $31,720.
+It can be difficult to predict salary in the graphic arts field simply because your salary will depend on where you live, where you work, your level of experience, and of course, your education.
+However, based on data from the U.S. Bureau of Labor Statistics, graphic designers earn a median salary of $50,710 each year.
+The highest 10 percent earn more than $98,260, while the lowest 10 percent earn less than $31,310.

 What are the Best Bachelor’s in Graphic Design?

 At CollegeRank, we strive to do our best to guide you and your family toward a fruitful academic career.
 The pursuit of knowledge is a noble one, and we want to help you reach your goals.
-Please feel free to visit our dedicated methodology page for a step-by-step breakdown.
+Please feel free to visit our dedicated methodology page for a step-by-step breakdown of our graphic design school rankings.
 For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at email@example.com.
 Check out these best universities for graphic design in the U.S.

 University of Florida

 The University of Florida is the best university for graphic design.
 UF, a top-ranked public research university in Gainesville, is made up of the Gators, known as “people of purpose” and “an unstoppable force.”
-UF’s Bachelor of Fine Arts in graphic design emphasizes critical thinking, research, communication, technology, and creativity—the knowledge and skills necessary for a thriving career in the graphic design field.
+UF’s Bachelor of Fine Arts in graphic design emphasizes the knowledge and skills necessary for a thriving career in the graphic design field including:

 University of California, Los Angeles

 The University of California, Los Angeles is consistently ranked among the top-tier universities, and also the most applied-to school in the country!
 With more than 125 majors and 90 minors to choose from, UCLA literally has something for everyone.
-UCLA’s BA in design media arts uniquely focuses on experimentation, social outlook, and personal growth in its multidisciplinary program.
+UCLA’s BA in design media arts is a multidisciplinary program uniquely focused on:

 University of Houston